 What is Quattro?

 If you understand Italian ‘Quattro means four’ and it’s been trademarked by Audi.
 Quattro is an awesome four-wheel drive technology & system.
-And Quattro is only available with some of the Audi car models.
+And Quattro is only available with some Audi car models.

 Quattro is a system that delivered the optimal power to each wheel as needed, to deliver superior handling and optimum grip.
 Quattro delivers high levels of added safety and dependable traction for most roads.